brittonwalker/criterion-top-ten/README.md

 # Criterion Top Ten

-This is a data analysis of the top ten films and directors taken from The Criterion Collection.
-The data was collected from the [Criterion Collection website](https://www.criterion.com/).
+This site is the analysis of the top ten films from [The Criterion Collection's Top Ten Lists](https://www.criterion.com/current/top-10-lists), a verticle of their website that lists the top ten films from guest interviewers that work in or adjecent to the film industry.